 - Make sure that they have plenty of space to take things out of the box.

-Other tech could be ‘created technology’ and ‘programmable toys.’
+Another tech could be ‘created technology’ and ‘programmable toys.’

-Working technology is also appropriate with supervision.
+Working technology is also appropriate for supervision.

 ICT can undoubtedly be integrated into outdoor activities.
-ICT is much a part a child’s world as literacy and numeracy.
+ICT is much a part of a child’s world as literacy and numeracy.